Nondesigned/TDDD82HealthcareServer/README.md

 }
 ```
 ##How to create a user
-Currently a default user is created when performing a GET on someaddress:port/create.
-This should
+Make a POST to someaddress:port/create with a JSON object according to the format in `structures.go`

 ##Try login
-After creating a user you can attempt to login with NFC-id:123, password:kaffekaka and fcmtoken:randomstring by performing a POST on someaddress:port/login
+After creating a user you can attempt to login by performing a POST on someaddress:port/login with information matching the ones of an added user.
+If succesful the token will be returned as a string.

 ##Retrieve contactlist
 By performing a GET on someaddress:port/contacs with a header containing the token (see documentation below for sending a token to the server).